The answer depends on a number of factors:

-You should follow the manufacturer’s instructions on the product that you are purchasing.
+You should always follow the manufacturer’s instructions on the product that you are purchasing.

-You will find that there are high quality protein shakes that offer better sources of protein, such as from milk and eggs.
-There are also products with less protein, and more fillers.
+You will find there are high-quality protein shakes that offer better sources of protein, such as from milk and eggs.
+There are also products with less protein and more fillers.

-It is very important that you know what kind of product that you are using as well as understanding what it is that you are putting into your body.
+It is very important you know what kind of product you are using as well as understand what it is you are putting into your body.

 Just like with calories, men need more protein than women.
 This is where things can get tricky, however, because most manufacturers of protein products don’t distinguish portion sizes for men versus women.
 That is why it is important to know just how much protein you specifically need.

 According to some doctors, you should eat 50 to 100 grams of protein each day if you are exercising regularly and are on at least a 2000 calorie a day diet.

 However, there is no distinction here between what a man should consume versus a woman, nor does this specify what to do for lower calorie diets.

 According to the CDC, men need no more than 56 grams of protein a day while women need no more than 46 grams of protein each day.
 The CDC also stipulates that your protein should come from multiple sources each day, such as dairy, fish, beans, and nuts.